hiperhealth/hiperhealth/.github/PULL_REQUEST_TEMPLATE.md

 - Don’t change core features without prior discussion with the community.
 Use our Discord to discuss ideas, blockers, or issues (https://discord.gg/Nu4MdGj9jB).
+- Do not include secrets (API keys, tokens, passwords), credentials, or sensitive data/PII in code, configs, logs, screenshots, or commit history.
+If something leaks, rotate the credentials immediately, invalidate the old key, and note it in the PR so maintainers can assist.
+- Do not commit large binaries or generated artifacts.
+If large datasets are needed for tests, prefer small fixtures or programmatic downloads declared in makim.yaml (e.g., a task that fetches data at test time).
+If a large binary is unavoidable, discuss first and consider Git LFS.

 ## Pull Request description